AbdulJ-7/agent-csv-parser/README.md

   - Ensure the authenticated Google account has access to the configured spreadsheet
   - Verify the spreadsheet URL and worksheet name in `config.yaml` are correct
   - Check that the column names for CSV links and JSON links match your spreadsheet headers

+- **CSVs not being processed**:
+  - If a CSV appears to be skipped, check if it was processed in a previous run
+  - The tool skips files that have existing JSON links in the spreadsheet
+  - For updated CSVs, clear the JSON link cell and remove any existing output files

+- **Reprocessing updated CSVs**:
+  - To force reprocessing of an updated CSV:
+    1. Delete the JSON file from local `output_jsons` folder
+    2. Delete the file from Google Drive folder
+    3. Remove the JSON link from the Google Sheet
+    4. Run the script again with `python main.py --process`

 For detailed logs, check `conversion.log` in the project directory.
 You can increase the logging level in `config.yaml` by changing `level: "INFO"` to `level: "DEBUG"` for more verbose output.